All Episodes

 Well, thank you for your service to your country.

-In two thousand and nine, after Obama became president, you were given an order by your superiors at the Department of Homeland Security, I read to delete, modify several hundred records of people tied to designated Islamic terror groups from the important federal database, the Treasury Enforcement Communication System.
+In 2009, after Obama became president, you were given an order by your superiors at the Department of Homeland Security, I read, to delete, modify several hundred records of people tied to designated Islamic terror groups from the important federal database, the Treasury Enforcement Communications System.

 Is that true?